Getting started

 Create variations of your content

 Content variations are one of the things that makes Context so powerful.
-Context offers the ability to create multiple variations of your content, based off the fallback versions in your theme.
+Context offers the ability to create multiple variations of your content using your NATIVE Shopify sections – no messy html hacks.

 Each of your variations can be triggered to display to your visitors with the use of powerful Context rules.